 On September 4, 2012, the Court ruled on a motion for summary judgment that JP Morgan has standing to pursue its repayment guarantee claims against Meritage, and that Meritage was liable thereunder to JP Morgan and that the parties should be permitted to conduct discovery with respect to the amount of damages to which JP Morgan is entitled under the repayment guarantee.
 We disagree with many of the conclusions and findings contained in the Court's order, and have challenged and will continue to challenge the ruling.
-In addition, we believe that the four above-named builders caused the default that the lenders claim triggered the repayment guarantee claims against those builders to, among other things, recover from them any amounts Meritage is required to pay under the arbitration repayment guarantee.
+In addition, we believe that the four above-named builders caused the default that the lenders claim triggered the repayment guarantee claim and are therefore liable to Meritage for any amounts that Meritage may ultimately be required to pay under the repayment guarantee, and we have filed claims against those builders to, among other things, recover from them any amounts Meritage is required to pay under the arbitration repayment guarantee.